Program for Transfer Admission

 The Program for Transfer Admission (PTA) offers prospective transfer students a unique opportunity to be automatically admitted to Texas A&M University.
 PTA is designed for students attending Texas community colleges and offers more than 65 degree plans.
 Upon successful completion of the coursework outlined by the degree plan and additional requirements of the program, participants are eligible for automatic admission to Texas A&M.

-- Complete all required paperwork for the program and attend a mandatory academic meeting with a Texas A&M University admissions counselor.
+- Complete all required paperwork for the program.
+Attend a mandatory pre-participation and final academic meetings with a Texas A&M University admissions counselor.

 - Choose and complete all program-specific coursework requirements from one of the PTA degree plans for the proposed major choice.